 What about the thermometer function?

 Temperature has become a very important metric in the Covid-19 era: several wearable devices are incorporating the thermometer function.
-The Amazon Halo team is also pursuing research for detecting COVID-19 symptoms on its wearable devices, but has not yet defined specific studies or plans.
+The Amazon Halo team is also pursuing research into detecting COVID-19 symptoms on its wearables, but has not yet outlined any specific studies or plans.

-Amazon Halo tracks physical activity based on information collected by the band.
-It can automatically track walks and runs, but (for now) all other activities will need to be handwritten in the app.
+Amazon Halo tracks physical activities based on information collected by the band.
+It can automatically track walks and runs, but (for now) all other activities will have to be noted by hand in the app.

 Like other wearable fitness devices, it makes extensive use of gamification.
-Rewards for any type of movement or activity, gives more points for more intense workouts, and subtracts points for sedentary time.
-It does not keep a daily activity count: the score is based on the points accumulated during the whole week.
+It rewards for any type of movement or activity, gives more points for more intense workouts and deducts points for sedentary time.
+It does not keep a daily tally of activities: the score is based on the points accumulated during the entire week.

-At least at launch, Amazon Halo won't link to Apple's HealthKit or Google's Fit app, which puts it at a disadvantage.
-There are already many people who are already deeply involved in both for health monitoring.
-Amazon leans on Weight Watchers and some other third-party apps that will be able to link to Amazon Halo health data.
+At least at launch, Amazon Halo won't connect to Apple's HealthKit or Google's Fit app, which puts it at a disadvantage.
+There are already so many people who are already deeply involved in both for health monitoring.
+Amazon is leaning on Weight Watchers and a few other third-party apps that will be able to connect to Amazon Halo health data.

 Yes, but back to privacy

-In short, there are a ton of features in Amazon Halo, and while they look interesting and innovative, the biggest barrier to entry is privacy.
+In short, there are a lot of features in Amazon Halo, and while they seem interesting and innovative, the biggest barrier to entry is privacy.

-Sharing any kind of health data (not to mention the possibly unflattering "selfies") requires a higher level of trust and you may not be ready to give Amazon that trust.
+Sharing any kind of health data (let alone perhaps unflattering “self-portraits”) requires a higher level of trust, and you may not be ready to give Amazon that trust.

 The company doesn't exactly have the most spotless reputation when it comes to keeping user data private.
 I would like to have the confidence that Steve Jobs had, but it's stronger than me: I can't.